 We're looking for anything that can be described as "feminist response to pop culture."
 Our definition of pop culture is broad, encompassing cultural attitudes and myths, phenomena of the popular imagination, and social trends as well as movies, TV, magazines, books, advertising, and the like.
 Interviews with feminist culture-makers are welcome, as are book, film, and music reviews and nuanced analyses of particularly horrifying and/or inspiring examples of pop culture.
-Nonfiction essays only.
 We do not publish fiction or poetry.
 Ever.
 Seriously.
+Nonfiction essays only, though we do not publish personal essays, experimental lyric essays, or anything that reads like a dissertation.
+We are looking for discussion-provoking critical essays that are well researched with evidence to back up claims, timely statistics, and connections between one's personal experience and larger social forces.
+First-person essays are great, but please read our magazine and blog to get a sense of how our contributors strike a happy balance between the personal "I" and the larger subject matter at hand.
 Finished work and query letters are both welcome.
 If sending only a query, please include clips and/or writing samples.
 And hey, everyone likes a nice cover letter.
 We strongly prefer e-mail submissions.
 We do not accept pitches over the phone.

 Features are 2,000 to 4,000 words of meaty critiques, essays, and articles on pop culture from a feminist perspective.
 We're looking for sharp-eyed perspectives on pop culture and the media, brimming with personal insight and wit.
 Features vary in format: interviews, reported pieces, and critical essays are welcome, as are roundups and graphically driven formats like timelines, charts, and comics.
-Recent features include a perspective of women whistleblowers across the globe; an interview with author Ursula K. Le Guin; an examination of name, neglect, and notoriety in the Courtney Love family tree; and a comics feature on trans and women comics artists in the industry.
-We also have shorter features for our book, screen, and music sections, each approximately 2200 words.
-Recent screen, book, and music features have included an interview with filmmaker Wanuri Kahiu; revisiting The Feminist Mystique fifty years later; and an analysis of Tori Amos' unhip fandom.
+Recent features include an examination of rape jokes as told by female comedians; an analysis of Beyoncé Knowles-Carter's public persona and the response from both feminist and mainstream media; an interview with veteran sex-worker activist Margo St. James; and a comics feature on trans and women comics artists in the industry.

-In addition to features, we're in search of shorter pieces for the front of the magazine.
-Our front-of-book section features 1000-1500-word columns on film, television, language, activism, advertising, publishing, and more, with pieces taking the form of reviews, critical essays, Q&As, and activist profiles.
-Past columns brought attention to the stereotypes attributed to tall women on (and off) screen, the role of women in the Tea Party movement, and a Q&A with NFL-star-turned-needlepoint guru Roosevelt "Rosey" Grier.
+In addition to features, we're in search of columns for the front of the magazine.
+Our front-of-book columns are 1000-1500 word columns on film, television, language, activism, advertising, publishing, and more, with pieces taking the form of reviews, critical essays, Q&As, and activist profiles.
+Past columns brought attention to the links between fatphobia and homophobia, the role of women in the Tea Party movement, and an analysis of Pinterest as a "women's website."

 In addition, we have Bitch List items, 100-word pieces highlighting the best of pop culture, whether it's a new DVD box set of I Love Lucy, a labia-shaped skatepark, or a fun, feminist-friendly website.
 We also feature film, music, and book reviews.
 If there's a review up your sleeve, pitch it our way (no full draft submissions, please), keeping in mind the magazine's release date and the timeliness of your review.
 If you're interested in being added to our regular roster of reviewers, contact andi [at] b-word.org with samples.

-Payment is $100 for features, $50 for front-of-book pieces, and $25 for Love/Shoves.
+Payment is $200 for features, $100 for front-of-book columns, and $40 for reviews.
 Please send all materials to [email protected], but if you must use snail mail, include a SASE and reach us at:

 4930 NE 29th Ave.